ewoks-kit/ewokssphinx/README.md

 .. ewokstasks:: ewoksxrpd.tasks.integrate
 ```

 It is also possible to give a pattern for recursive generation.
-For example, The following command will generate documentation for all class tasks contained in the modules of `ewoksxrpd.tasks`:
+For example, The following command will generate documentation for all tasks contained in the modules of `ewoksxrpd.tasks`:

 ```
 .. ewokstasks:: ewoksxrpd.tasks.*